History

 Apart from being extremely enjoyable, history offers a wealth of information about how people and societies behave.
 Any time we try to know why something has happened—whether a shift in political dominance, the development of a new surgical procedure or war in the middle east, we have to look for factors that took shape earlier.

-The OCR A-level History course gives students the opportunity to study periods and historical genres which they may not have encountered before.
+The AQA A-level History course gives students the opportunity to study periods and historical genres which they may not have encountered before.

 History opens doors to a variety of different careers.
 Many former history students put their skills to good use in law, the civil service, politics, the diplomatic service and the media.
 Others find themselves maintaining a more immediate connection with the past working as archaeologists, archivists, genealogists or roles in museums.
 The more artistic historian may find herself designing sets in the West End!